XTNCT

-XTNCT is a DJ based in Philadelphia, also known as Zach Brill.
+XTNCT is a comic strip set in the Far Future which involved genetically modified dinosaurs.
+It was created by Paul Cornell and D'Israeli and published in the Judge Dredd Megazine.

 Synopsis

 In the far future, the remnants of the human race use genetically engineered animals to fight for them.
 The character of Father uses special dinosaur commandos to fight on his behalf.
 A raptor from one such group of commandos accidentally kills a human and Father orders the death of the entire group.
 They escape and decide to hunt down and kill all the remaining humans on the Earth.